INTRODUCTION TO BUDDHISM

 The birth of Buddhism

 Buddhism was born in -556 of the Julian calendar in India.
 Whether it is a philosophy, a practice or even a religion, it was two centuries later that it began to spread.
-It was founded by Siddhartha Gautama.
+It was Siddhartha Gautama who founded it.
 Over the years, this religion has developed in several countries, including almost the entire Asian continent.
 It was in the 19th century that Europeans began to take an interest in it.
 Then, it was especially in India that the teaching of Buddhism took shape and diversified.

 Buddhism is at the same time a religion, a philosophy and a science.
 A religion because it is often a question of belief in God or not.
 For some, as in the West, there is a creator God who must be communicated with in order to be saved.
 For others, there is none.
 A philosophy because to understand the world, one must use intelligence and reason.
 Finally, Buddhism is a science because it presents a research project.
 The area of study is the mind and the experiences of the mind.